pyeventsourcing/eventsourcing/docs/topics/domain.rst

-The :class:`~eventsourcing.domain.Aggregate` class also defines an object method :func:`~eventsourcing.domain.Aggregate.collect_events` which can be called to collect the aggregate domain events that have been triggered but not yet recorded.
+The :class:`~eventsourcing.domain.Aggregate` class also defines an object method :func:`~eventsourcing.domain.Aggregate.collect_events` which can be called to collect the aggregate events that have been triggered but not yet recorded.
-It is called without any arguments, and returns a list of all the domain events that have been created since the previous call to :func:`~eventsourcing.domain.Aggregate.collect_events`.
+It is called without any arguments, and returns a list of all the events that have been created since the previous call to :func:`~eventsourcing.domain.Aggregate.collect_events`.

 .. code:: python